Himanta announces cabinet expansion, two BJP MLAs to be inducted | Politics

 - India

-Two more BJP MLAs will be inducted as ministers as Assam Chief Minister Himanta Biswa Sarma announced the first cabinet expansion of his government on Wednesday, nearly a month after completing one year in power.
+Two more BJP MLAs will be inducted as ministers, as Assam Chief Minister Himanta Biswa Sarma announced the first expansion of his government on Wednesday, nearly a month after completing one year in power.

 The two new faces are chief minister's Political Secretary Jayanta Malla Baruah, the MLA of Nalbari, and Haflong MLA Nandita Gorlosa, the Department of Information and Public Relations (DIPR) said in a statement.

-''The oath-taking ceremony will take place at 3 pm on Thursday at Srimanta Sankardeva Kalakshetra auditorium,'' Sarma told reporters on the sidelines of a program in Majuli.
+''The oath-taking ceremony will take place at 3 pm on Thursday at Srimanta Sankardeva Kalakshetra auditorium,'' Sarma told reporters on the sidelines of a programme in Majuli.

-Sarma took over as the chief minister of Assam in May last year as BJP returned to power in the assembly elections for the second consecutive term.
+Sarma took over as chief minister of Assam on May 10 last year after BJP returned to power in the assembly elections for a second consecutive term.

+Baruah is a former Congress MLA and was elected for the first time in 2011.
+However, he did not complete his term and defected to BJP after Sarma had left the grand old party to join the saffron brigade.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)